Matt Forte

 Matthew Garrett Forte (born December 10, 1985) is an American former professional football player who was a running back for ten seasons in the National Football League (NFL).
-He played college football for the Tulane Green Wave and was drafted by the Chicago Bears in the second round of the 2008 NFL Draft.
+He played college football for the Tulane Green Wave and was drafted by the Chicago Bears in the second round of the 2008 NFL draft.
 Forte established himself as a dual-threat running back capable of earning yards as a rusher and receiver.
-He is one of only three players on the "1,000-yard rushing, 100-catch season" club.
+He is one of only three players to record at least 1,000 rushing yards and 100 receptions in a single season.
 Forte spent eight seasons with the Bears before playing for the New York Jets for two seasons.

-Early years
+Early life

 Forte grew up in Slidell, Louisiana, and graduated from Slidell High School in 2004, where he was a letterman in football and track & field.
 As a junior, he rushed for 1,057 rushing yards with eight rushing touchdowns, and caught 30 passes for 365 yards and three receiving touchdowns.
 As a senior, he was named the St. Tammany Parish Player of the Year, District 5-5A Offensive MVP and received All-Metro selection accolades, as he gained 1,375 yards with 23 touchdowns and caught 18 passes for 253 yards and two receiving touchdowns.
-He totaled 2,432 rushing yards and 31 in his career while also catching 48 passes for 618 receiving yards and five receiving touchdowns.
+He totaled 2,432 rushing yards and 31 rushing touchdowns in his career, while also catching 48 passes for 618 receiving yards and five receiving touchdowns.

 As a standout sprinter, Forte competed in track and had some of the better 100m and 200m times in the New Orleans area in 2003, with personal-bests of 10.68 seconds in the 100 meters and 22.10 seconds in the 200 meters.

 College career

 Forte played NCAA Division I college football at Tulane University in New Orleans, Louisiana, a member of Conference USA.
-He played from 2004–2006 under head coach Chris Scelfo and in 2007 under Bob Toledo.
+He played from 2004 to 2006 under head coach Chris Scelfo and in 2007 under Bob Toledo.

 2004 season

 As a freshman, Forte split a bulk of the carries with junior Jovon Jackson.
 On October 23, against UAB, he scored his first collegiate touchdown on a six-yard rush in the 59–55 victory.
 His major breakout game came against Army on November 13.
-In the 45–31 victory, he totaled 34 carries for 216 rushing yards and three rushing touchdowns to go along with three receptions for 67 receiving yards and receiving touchdown.
+In the 45–31 victory, he totaled 34 carries for 216 rushing yards and three rushing touchdowns to go along with three receptions for 67 receiving yards and a receiving touchdown.
 He had 624 rushing yards and four rushing touchdowns to go along with 20 receptions for 180 yards and two receiving touchdowns during Tulane's 5–6 season.